Practice policy on missed or late cancelled appointments and failure to return for treatment

 - This is in line with the NHS Choices website which states that “if you miss NHS appointments, your dentist can decide not to offer you treatment in the future”

 - This can apply to both NHS and Private patients.

 - If two or more appointments are missed or late cancelled, and the registration with the practice is to be withdrawn, a letter will be sent advising the patient of this.

 - This letter will also be sent to the area team, and a copy kept on file for future reference.

 - The letter will contain details of the NHS England guidance on missed dental appointments.

-- Any concerns or complaints by patients will be directed towards Emma Williamson, and the complaint procedure made known if required.
+- Any concerns or complaints by patients will be directed towards Sam Wood, and the complaint procedure made known if required.